-PALATKA, Fla., Dec.
-4, 2019 — The St. Johns River Water Management District is conducting a 165-acre prescribed burn Wednesday at the Heart Island Conservation Area north of State Road 17 and south of Barberville, in Volusia County.
-The purpose of the burn is to maintain fire-dependent ecosystems and reduce wildland fuel loads.
+PALATKA, Fla., Jan.
+8, 2020 — The St. Johns River Water Management District is conducting a 251-acre prescribed burn Wednesday within the Heart Island Conservation Area, south of State Road 40 and adjacent to Deep Creek.
+The purpose of the burn is to reduce hazardous fuel accumulations and maintain fire-dependent ecosystems.

 Before conducting a burn, the district ensures wind and other weather conditions are correct for managing the fire and minimizing the impacts of smoke to residents and traffic.